IOS 11

-iOS 11 is the eleventh major release of the iOS mobile operating system developed by Apple Inc., being the successor to iOS 10.
-It was announced at the company's Worldwide Developers Conference on June 5, 2017, and released on September 19, 2017.
+iOS 11 is the eleventh major release of the iOS mobile operating system developed by Apple, being the successor to iOS 10.
+It was announced at the company's Worldwide Developers Conference on June 5, 2017, and was released on September 19, 2017.
 It was succeeded by iOS 12 on September 17, 2018.

 Overview

 iOS 11 was introduced at the Apple Worldwide Developers Conference keynote address on June 5, 2017.
 The first developer beta version was released after the keynote presentation, with the first public beta released on June 26, 2017.

 iOS 11 was officially released by Apple on September 19, 2017.

 It brought many changes to iOS.
 Some major highlights were: